IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 Content-Type: application/ld+json; version=2.0.0-dev
 ```

-If no version is specified by the ONE Record client, the ONE Record server SHOULD use the latest implemented API version.
+If no version is specified in the `Accept` request header by the ONE Record client, the ONE Record server SHOULD use the highest supported API version (see [supportedApiVersion](https://onerecord.iata.org/ns/api/2.0.0-dev#supportedApiVersion) in [ServerInformation](https://onerecord.iata.org/ns/api/2.0.0-dev#ServerInformation)).

 Every ONE Record server MUST provide information about the supported API versions. (see [Get Server Information](server-information.md))